German War Graves Commission: Role

-The German War Graves Commission cares for the graves, at 832 cemeteries in 46 countries, of more than 2.7 million persons killed during World War I and World War II.
+The People's Alliance of the German War Graves Care cares for the graves, at 832 cemeteries in 46 countries, of more than 2.7 million persons killed during World War I and World War II.
 The German war graves are intended to remember all groups of war dead: military personnel, those dead by aerial warfare, murdered in the Holocaust, and all other persons persecuted to death.
 In addition, the Volksbund maintains cemeteries and memorials of the Franco-Prussian War, First Schleswig War, Second Schleswig War, and the German colonial era.

 History

 Establishment

-The commission was founded as a private charity on 16 December 1919, as the recognised [German] Commission under the war graves provisions of Article 225 of the Treaty of Versailles.
-By the 1930s, the commission had established numerous cemeteries for German World War I dead...
+The commission was founded as a private charity on 16 December 1919, as the recognised [German] People's Alliance under the war graves provisions of Article 225 of the Treaty of Versailles.
+By the 1930s, the commission had established numerous cemeteries for German World War I dead.

 World War II and postwar

-During World War II, the Volksbund's work was mostly carried out by the Wehrmacht's own graves service.
-After World War II, the Volksbund resumed its work in 1946 and soon established more than 400 war cemeteries in Germany.
-In 1954, the German chancellor Konrad Adenauer, tasked the Volksbund with the establishment, care and upkeep of German war cemeteries abroad.
+During World War II, the work of the People's Alliance was mostly carried out by the Wehrmacht's own graves service.
+After World War II, the People's Alliance resumed its work in 1946 and soon established more than 400 war cemeteries in Germany.
+In 1954, the German chancellor Konrad Adenauer, tasked the People's Alliance with the establishment, care and upkeep of German war cemeteries abroad.